rsmp-nordic/rsmp_core/source/applicability/sxl.rst

    ======  =============================

-The purpose is to be able to update the SXL with a new revision and at the samt time inform about which sites which the revision applies to.
+The purpose is to be able to update the SXL with a new revision and at the same time inform about which sites which the revision applies to.

 Required signals